 Many people born with Muscular Dystrophy and similar conditions are diagnosed anywhere from 6 months to adulthood.
 The younger your diagnosed, the sooner you start physiotherapy, often multiple times a week to help improve or at the least maintain physical abilities.
 Imagine being reliant on this 2-3 times a week since toddler hood, only for you to reach 18 and be told basically as you’ve received this therapy throughout childhood and it hasn’t magically cured you, you are no longer entitled?

 This is exactly what happened to me.
 In the image below is me taking my first aided steps in Physiotherapy aged 3, then unaided aged 4.
-My MD meant I had delayed motor milestones but I eventually gained the ability to walk thanks to aggressive Physiotherapy multiple times a week.
-Despite I lost the ability to walk just 2 years later, I still received Physio multiple times a week to help my balance, endurance, they’d teach me techniques so I wouldn’t get as hurt when I fell frequently from muscle weakness, they provided equipment at home and school to make life easier, they stretched my entire body in specialist methods to try and prevent me (being then non-ambulatory aka unable to walk) from developing severe joint contractures, they kept me standing with a frame to practice weight baring until I lost that ability too as your bones become brittle if you don’t weight-bare and so on.
+Muscular Dystrophy meant I had delayed motor milestones, but I eventually gained the ability to walk thanks to aggressive physiotherapy multiple times a week.
+Despite I lost the ability to walk just 2 years later, I still received physio multiple times a week to help my balance, endurance, they’d teach me techniques so I wouldn’t get as hurt when I fell frequently from muscle weakness, they provided equipment at home and school to make life easier, they stretched my entire body in specialist methods to try and prevent me (being then non-ambulatory aka unable to walk) from developing severe joint contractures, they kept me standing with a frame to practice weight baring until I lost that ability too as your bones become brittle if you don’t weight-bare and so on.
 I could go on all day on what Physio did for me despite my condition still progressed, Physio was there to help me adapt and keep me flexible.
 I also swam twice a week in place of regular P.E as it was the only exercise I could do.